Mervin50/Swiggy_Delivery_Time_Prediction/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

-🚀 End-to-End ML Deployment for Delivery Time Prediction on AWS ● Predicted delivery times to optimize logistics and improve customer satisfaction using a robust ML pipeline.
+🚀 End-to-End ML Deployment for Swiggy Delivery Time Prediction on AWS

+● Predicted delivery times to optimize logistics and improve customer satisfaction using a robust ML pipeline.
 ● Built an API with FastAPI, automated deployment using Docker and CI/CD, and deployed on AWS EC2 with S3 integration.